Two Days in Florence: Top Sights You Can’t Miss

 Can I visit the Duomo interior on this itinerary?

-The itinerary focuses on the Duomo’s exterior.
+The itinerary in this article focuses on the Duomo’s exterior.
 However, if you want to see the interior, it’s open to visitors.
-Your guide can offer tips on when to visit.
+Or you can book a guided tour, such as the Rome to Florence & Tuscany 2 day tour, and enjoy VIP access to the site.